Accessibility and Inclusion

 The College Student Services function provides a range of activities to support families such as working with external agencies to help offer solutions.
 Impartial careers advice and guidance is delivered to students.
 A wide range of external agencies and Universities are invited into college to assist in this delivery.
 Students are given support in completing applications and especially in the completion of UCAS forms.
 There is financial support for those students who are eligible and subsidised travel is also available.

 Close links exist with schools to support the transition of young people with LDD.
 A range of activities are put in place to support the transition from school and in progressing from College.
-A very successful Summer School is held every July and invitations are sent to students who our feeder schools believe would benefit from this support for transition.
+A very successful Smart start event is held every July and invitations are sent to students who our feeder schools believe would benefit from this support for transition.

 The college has a Liaison Team who attend all parents evenings, careers evenings and other appropriate school events.
 All year 10 students in our feeder schools are offered a Taster Day at the end of the summer term before year 11 to sample college life.
 When aware that a student with additional needs is joining the college every effort is made for the Study Support Manager to attend year 11 review meetings, meet parents and smooth the transition process for the student.

 A range of extra-curricular activities are offered to all students, with support provided where necessary.
 There is a range of enrichment activities available to all students, including, sport, music, drama, dance etc. Gifted and talented students visit Oxbridge colleges each year and a number of students have attended summer schools at Oxbridge.

 Wilberforce College is committed to provide support for students with additional needs.
 This commitment results from a desire to meet the needs of the community which the college serves.